eramons/techblog/content/post/dns.md

 I don't have a fix IP.
 I still needed a FQDN.

 The bright side of having to keep the provider's box is that it comes with a DynDNS server working out of the box, so you don't need to register a dedicated account for this.
 So I activated the feature and I got following hostname: _example.myproviderbox.country_

+### 2.3.
+Port Forwarding and Firewall

+To make the application accessible from the internet, I had to:

+ * Modify the default firewall configuration to allow inbound traffic to port 443
+ * Create a port forwarding rule to forward all requests to port 443 to the internal IP address 192.168.1.131 (which was the address of the worker node where nginx was running).

 ## 3. Cloudfare